Docker Orchestration¶

 - You create a

-commands are used to deploy and manage groups of related services (defined in a Compose file) onto that swarm.
+docker swarmfirst. docker servicecommands are used to create and manage individual services within that swarm.docker stackcommands are used to deploy and manage groups of related services (defined in a Compose file) onto that swarm.

 - You create a

-2. docker service
+2. docker service¶

 - What it is: A command-line interface (CLI) command and a Swarm-level abstraction for defining and managing a set of replicated tasks (containers) that should be running within a Docker Swarm.